Ear Infection in Bulldog and

 Dr. Kraemer’s V4B Ear Infection in Bulldog and Otitis In French Bulldogs MAINTENANCE:

-The key to preventing your bulldog and french bulldog puppy needless ear disease and related pain and discomfort is early and frequent cleaning.
 Remember, there is a learning curve to becoming an expert.
 Repetition will help you recognize even minor changes from the norm.
-Dr. Kraemer’s free “Bully Ear Maintenance Toolbox” includes articles, photos, diagrams, and videos are at your disposal if needed.
+Dr. Kraemer’s free “Bully Ear Maintenance Toolbox” includes articles, photos, diagrams, and videos.